chrischenyc/elevator-code-challenge/README.md

-# Elevator Code Challenge Typescript Solution
+# Elevator Code Challenge - Typescript Solution

+## Problem

 > You are in charge of writing software for an elevator (lift) company.
 > Your task is to write a program to control the travel of a lift for a 10 storey building.